 Affordable Care Act Enrollment in New Hampshire 2026: What Happened, What It Means, and What Comes Next

-New Hampshire experienced an initial decline of 6.1 percent, down from 70,337 enrollees to 66,024, with more than 4,200 Granite Staters dropping from the program from year to year.
-And that was only the beginning of the decline.
+New Hampshire is experiencing those same pressures.
+Earlier enrollment data showed the state’s ACA marketplace enrollment declining 6.1 percent, falling from 70,337 enrollees in 2025 to 66,024 in 2026, with more than 4,200 Granite Staters leaving the program year over year.
+And that only represents the beginning of the decline, as national nonpayment trends will also play out locally.

 A Step Backwards After Historic Gains